a-ads/blog/content/blog/cryptocurrency-latest-news-20-03-2023.md

 big_picture: ../../static/assets/short-9-.png
 popularity: "0"
-meta_title: "Latest news: Microsoft Crypto Wallet, Coinbase Outside U.S., and ChatGPT vs Labour Market | A-ADS Blog"
+meta_title: "Latest news: Microsoft Crypto Wallet, Coinbase Outside U.S., and ChatGPT vs Labour Market | AADS Blog"
 meta_description: Read about Microsoft's secret crypto wallet found in the Edge browser, Coinbase's plan to launch a crypto exchange platform outside the US, and how ChatGPT is set to change the labor market with its AI technology.
 Stay